 These are crucial factors.
 Here’s Promoly’s campaign creator:

-Including artwork, music, press release & release dates are absolutely vital when sending promo campaigns to your recipient list.
+Including artwork, music, press release & release dates are absolutely vital when sending music through email to your recipient list.

 Without all the necessary details you’re cutting down your chance to get featured.